 The sixth release on Greek label Vanila offers a hefty dose of wild rituals from Morah’s distorted mind.
 With sluggish but hammering percussion, Greek madman delivers a rhythmic noise masterclass with plenty of obscured vocal samples.
 Unless you are in favour of ultra-slow versions, the vinyl has to be played at 45 RPM and even then it tends to insist a higher pitch.
 The tempo is actually a secondary issue because of vast amount of roughness found in the record.

 The A-side’s “Arpyies” is about savage, chugging rhythm and abnormal moaning from the mouth of creatures on GMO diet and its twin “Sirines” adds a looney vocal passage.
-In “Kires” a mean, metallic synth riff is coupled with neurotic yells and articulations before “Erinies” gives the floor to wicked one-eyed drummer’s for the finale.
+In “Kires” a mean, metallic synth riff is coupled with neurotic yells and articulations before “Erinies” gives the floor to wicked one-eyed drummer for the finale.

 An uncomfy record that sounds like Black Merlin, Interstellar Funk, Harmonious Thelonious, Kareem put in the same pot.
-Morah’s previous affiliations with labels such as Return To Disorder, Berceuse Heroique or Lux Rec explain well high sickness factor of this EP.
+Morah’s previous affiliations with labels such as Return To Disorder, Berceuse Heroique or Lux Rec explain well high sickness grade of this EP.